KittenGosCrazy/PMMS_FTC_Library/README.md

 - To make the transition from blocks to Java easy for teams -
 - To be easily adjustable and customizable -
 - To be small, lightweight, and compact -
+- What a bunch of Hippy Dippy Baloney -

 <hr>